bman7777/cross/README.md

 TODOs
 -------
-* Service keys probably shouldn't be manual like that
+* serial keys for values should not be manual
 * Write more unit tests
 * Flesh out the serial functionality
 * Add more documentation
 * Fill out allocator service
 * Use google test features to detect memory leaks
-* Run doxygen on project
 * make sure context/services can be customized per module/sequence/junction
 * analyze performance